Calvinverse/service.provisioning.controller/architecture.md

 * How are we going to keep the data consistent with the actual infrastructure.
 Infrastructure can change, either because somebody click-op-sed or because something failed
   * Need to somehow ‘know’ what is in an environment, what is expected and what isn’t.
 Can keep track of those parts.
+  * For now we assume that there is a permission control system that blocks users from doing things manually
 * Storing
   * Environment
     * Resources